 The CGNC Committee believes the current structure continues to attract and retain top talent and is aligned with Shareholders' interest in optimizing profitability.
-As illustrated in the Summary Compensation Table below, the STIP awards earned by Aecon's NEOs in 2020 were generally higher than those earned in 2019.
-This trend was true for executives in the corporate office and across all operating segments as the Corporation's financial performance, in particular earnings before taxes, exceeded the financial results achieved in 2019.
+As illustrated in the Summary Compensation Table below, the STIP and LTIP awards earned by Aecon's NEOs in 2021 were generally higher than those earned in 2020.